lichkitsch/campaigns/rules_rewrite.md

 | **A** | `+/- 5` | `1d12` | `12d12` | `1d10` gems |
 | **S** | `+/- 6` | `1d20` | `20d20` | `1d10` jewels |

 Items take damage on failed rolls, break when they reach zero HP, and can only be repaired by someone qualified.
-Consumable items add each lower rank’s damage rather than adding your own damage roll.
+Consumable items add each lower rank’s heart dice rather than adding your own roll.
 Abilities require specific stats, use slots (`Level / Stat Buff`), and are gained through experience, study, training, etc.